 But Seojun didn't answer.
 He kept walking until he stood face to face with Min-hyeok.

-Seojun was already standing in front of him, wearing that smooth, almost too-friendly smile he used when he wanted things to stay calm on his terms.
+Seojun stood there in ripped denim and leather, looking like a glitch in Min-hyeok's perfectly polished, expensive world and he was already wearing that smooth, almost too-friendly smile he used when he wanted things to stay calm on his terms.

 "Hi.
 What's going on?"